robbintt/sicp/README.md

 - In this way, I read each section 2-4 times.
 - I worked linearly through the exercises.
 - I never referred to external sources when solving a problem.
 - Incorrect answers were discovered by observing Bill The Lizard's answers.
 They are rare and annotated as such.
-I did not observe his intermediate work or reasoning.
 - I received 'hints' by observing the correct answer after failing, very rarely the intermediate work.
+I believe I did have to refer to intermediate work once.

 ##### Structure